-This Agreement shall not apply to Nurse Caregivers employed in accordance with the Hawkesbury District Health Service Limited and NSWNMA / ANMF Nursing and Midwifery Enterprise Agreement 2019.
+This Agreement shall not apply to Nurse Caregivers employed in accordance with the Hawkesbury District Health Service Limited and NSWNMA / ANMF Nursing and Midwifery Enterprise Agreement 2019, as replaced from time to time.

 3. APPLICATION FOR COVERAGE

 - (i) This Agreement is made under section 172 of the Fair Work Act 2009.
 The Employer will take the necessary steps to seek approval of this Agreement under section 186 of the Act. - (ii) The Employer will formally advise the NSWNMA / ANMF NSW Branch when the Agreement is made in order for the NSWNMA / ANMF NSW Branch to apply under section 183 of the Fair Work Act 2009 to be covered by the Agreement.